Learning Outcomes

 - The originals or duplicates must be made available for inspection by other parties before a summary is admitted.

-- The source documents must be admissible evidence.
+- The source documents must be admissible evidence; Rule 1006 does not create a hearsay exception.

-- Summaries cannot be used to admit otherwise inadmissible evidence.
+- Summaries cannot be used to admit otherwise inadmissible evidence or to circumvent the requirements of the Rules of Evidence.

 Key Terms and Concepts